 By the time the Illinois River merges with the Mississippi we’ll have been on it and its two feeders for 333 miles.
 It’s a long river and long journey – I had no concept of what it would be like.
 It is so rural now that we barely have Verizon service and not enough tonight to post this blog.
 Funny, because we never lost coverage in the empty North Channel of Lake Huron in Canada!
-I couldn’t load the photos until we arrived at the Alton Marina.
+(I couldn’t load these photos until we arrived at the Alton IL Marina)

 There was a processing plant just down stream from last nights anchorage and I guess we were lucky to get out of there before they started processing coal.
 We were warned about boat getting filthy just being nearby.
 Maybe the huge plastic tent you see is there to prevent that.
 It was a bit foggy and the boat that shared our anchorage left early and stopped for a while waiting for it to clear.

 We didn’t see any towns today and just a few houses along the river and various structures that were no longer in use.
 That include huge electric towers, one of which had workmen near the top and it looked like it was being dismantled.